campeon23/split-fetcher/README.md

 :globe_with_meridians: Open Source
 Feel free to contribute and make this tool even more awesome!

-:pencil: License
-Include a short note about the license your project is using.

 ## :page_with_curl: License
 This project is licensed under the terms of the MIT license.
 See the [LICENSE](LICENSE) file for reference.